Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 ## Upload app source code
 Duration: 4

+**Option 1: Using the Snowflake CLI (Recommended)**

+If you have been following the use of Snowflake CLI so far, you do not need to perform any additional steps in this section.
+You can skip to the next page.

+**Option 2: Manually executing SQL**

 Now that the application package has been created, you'll upload the app's source code into the application package.
 To do this, you'll create a schema within the **chairlift_pkg** application package called **code**, and then create a stage within that schema called **source** (i.e., `chairlift_pkg.code.source`).

 Execute the following commands in a worksheet to create the schema and the stage: